MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M06Lab02_App_Profile.md

 ---
 lab:
-    title: 'Lab: App profile manager'
+    title: 'Lab: Agent experience profiles'
     module: 'Module 6: Customer Service workspace'
 ---

-# Practice Lab 11 – App profiles
+# Practice Lab 11 – Agent experience profiles

 ## Scenario

-You are a customer service manager at City Power & Light who has been tasked with configuring the app profile for Customer Service workspace .
+You are a customer service manager at City Power & Light who has been tasked with configuring the agent experience profiles for Customer Service workspace.
 In this lab, you will configure a new profile.

-## Exercise 1 – Create an app profile
+## Exercise 1 – Create an agent experience profile

-In this exercise you will learn how to navigate the App profile manager, create a profile and templates.
+In this exercise you will learn how to create an agent experience profile in the Customer Service admin center.

-### Task 1 – Open the App profile manager
+### Task 1 – Manage agent experience profiles

 1. Open the **Customer Service admin center** app.
 If you are in the Customer Service Workspace or Customer Service hub applications, click on the name of the app in the top left of the application next to Dynamics 365 and from the list of published apps, select the **Customer Service admin center** app.